sumit-ssr207/crl_assignment/README.md

 The goal of this project is to implement a user listing solution in Django.

-Assingment statement is included on homepage.
+Assignment statement is included on homepage.

 ![test](https://user-images.githubusercontent.com/112490857/187637501-4fad4bae-b6f8-4fb1-bdd3-e09a06fed2f1.gif)